UJWALGUPTA/vegasVault/VERCEL_DEPLOYMENT.md

-# Vercel Deployment Guide for APT Casino Somnia
+# Vercel Deployment Guide for VegasVault

-This guide will help you deploy the APT Casino application to Vercel.
+This guide will help you deploy the VegasVault application to Vercel.

 ## Prerequisites